bbartling/easy-aso/README.md

 - **Edge-first:** Docker Compose brings up a singleton **BACnet core** (UDP `47808`) plus independent **algorithm containers** — same idea as a slimmed-down VOLTTRON-style deployment, tuned for gateways and Raspberry Pi–class hardware.
 - **Event-driven control:** Subclass `EasyASO` and implement `on_start` → `on_step` → `on_stop` for read/write cycles, kill-switch behavior, and clean override release.
 - **Platform driver (supervisor):** SQLite-backed devices/points, asyncio polling, hot reload, and a **FastAPI** surface — inspired by a *platform driver* mental model, without pretending to be VOLTTRON.
-See the [Supervisor](https://bbartling.github.io/easy-aso/supervisor.html) docs.
+See [Supervisor workflows](https://bbartling.github.io/easy-aso/SUPERVISOR_WORKFLOWS.html).

 ---